-The MPC603/604 processor can operate in both big-endian and little-endian mode.
+The MCP 603 or MPC604R processor can operate in both big-endian and little-endian mode.
 However, it always treats the external processor/memory bus as big-endian by performing address rearrangement and reordering when running in little-endian mode.
-The MPC registers in the Raven MPU/PCI bus bridge controller ASIC and the Falcon memory controller chip set, as well as DRAM, Flash, and system registers, always appear as big-endian.
+The MPC registers in the Raven MPU/PCI bus bridge controller ASIC and the Falcon memory controller chip set, as well as DRAM, flash, and system registers, always appear as big-endian.